gbspecapedra/emed/README.md

 ### Specification

-You can view the specification [here](https://github.com/gisabernardess/emed/wiki/specification)
+You can view the requirements [here](https://github.com/gisabernardess/emed/wiki/specification).

 ### Layout

-You can view the layout of the project in the <a href="" rel="nofollow">web</a> version only.
+You can view the layout of the project in the <a href="https://www.figma.com/file/TDYKZPMyMp0bqj3QDAdh6Q/eMED?node-id=3%3A5" rel="nofollow">web</a> version only.
 You need to have a <a href="https://www.figma.com/" rel="nofollow">Figma</a> account to access it.

 ## ℹ️ How To Use